sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/riser-boards.md

 - the USB-C lead should not be sharply bent
 - the Dupont power lead should be routed away from sharp metal edges

+### A note about the Mega ST metal shield

+In some Atari Mega ST units, it may be necessary to remove the internal metal shield to make enough room for the riser board and the ACSI2STM Compact assembly.
+Some Mega ST machines provide enough clearance, while others do not.

+This does not normally apply to the Mega STE version.

+In practice, that shielding no longer serves much purpose today.
+It was mainly intended to reduce radio-frequency interference concerns that mattered more when these machines were used near television receivers and similar equipment.

 ### Installing the riser board in an Atari Mega STE